 Yumuri River Valley and on to Havana

-We ride from the hotel out of town and into the peaceful Yumuri River valley.
+We ride from the Casa out of town and into the peaceful Yumuri River valley.
 Palm trees, tobacco fields and other agricultural fields line our route.
 After a few hours of riding we load into our bus and transfer into Havana.

 Havana is a bustling capital city and home to “old Havana” which is a living museum, home to what is likely the finest collection of Spanish colonial buildings in all the Americas.
 This is one of the greatest historical cities of the new world.
 We spend a couple hours on a walking tour of the historic town center, visiting the four major plazas and gazing upon architecture that blends Baroque churches, Spanish-built castles, art noveau and art deco.
 The colonial buildings tell tales of swashbuckling invaders and august colonists seeking to imprint their prosperity onto the island.
 It’s a hodge-podge of architecture and a mish-mash of locals spilling into the narrow streets.

-After wandering through the plazas we head to our hotel to freshen up before dinner at one of the city’s fine paladars.
+After wandering through the plazas we head to our Casa to freshen up before dinner at one of the city’s fine paladars.
 The culinary scene in Havana has exploded in the past few years and many enterprising business people have opened restaurants offering creative and delicious fare.

 After dinner some may want to explore Havana’s music scene.
 There’s the hip an artistic Fabrique des Artes Cubana (FAC); the Union of Cuban Writers with weekly bolero performances, the Buena Vista Social Club and much, much more.

 Elevation: + 636.1/ - 374.4 ft.

 Time: 1.5 hours with stops

 After breakfast transfer to the airport on your own (we will help you arrange a taxi) or join our two-day Havana Extension!
 Remember to switch your Cuban CUC back to American currency before you leave!